-The Pinchot Institute for Conservation and its sub-contractors collect information through an annual phone survey.
-The survey queries Federal employees, employees of for-profit and not-for-profit institutions, employees of State and local agencies, and individual citizens who have been involved in stewardship contracting projects about their role in the development of agreement or contract plans.
+The Pinchot Institute for Conservation and its sub-contractors collect the information through an annual telephone survey.
+The survey asks Federal employees, employees of for-profit and not-for-profit institutions, employees of State and local agencies, and individual citizens who have been involved in stewardship contracting projects about their role in the development of agreement or contract plans.

-The information collected through the survey is analyzed by the Pinchot Institute for Conservation and its sub-contractors and used to help develop the Forest Service and Bureau of Land Management report to Congress pursuant to Section 323 of Public Law 108-7.
+The information collected through the survey is analyzed by the Pinchot Institute for Conservation and its sub-contractors and used to help develop the Forest Service report to Congress as required by Section 8205 of Public Law 113-79.

-Without the information from this annual collection of data, the Forest Service and Bureau of Land Management will not be able to provide the required annual report to Congress on the role of communities in development of agreement or contract plans under stewardship contracting.
+Without the information from this annual collection of data, the Forest Service will not be able to provide the required annual reports to Congress on the role of communities in development of agreement or contract plans under stewardship contracting.

 Type of Respondents: Employees of for-profit and non-profit businesses and institutions, as well as individuals.

 Estimated Annual Number of Responses per Respondent: 1.

 Estimated Total Annual Burden on Respondents: 68 Hours.